qunabu/pandemia/index.md

 * `fatalAge79` "Percentage chance of fatal sickness of age 70-79 distribition from whole population"
 * `fatalAge100` "Percentage chance of fatal sickness of age 80-100 distribition from whole population"

-0-9 3% 0.002% means that person with age in that range has 0.002% change of fatal sickenes, person aged more the 80 has 9.3% change of fatal sickenes.
+Value `0.002%` for `fatalAge9` means that person with age in that range has 0.002% change of fatal sickenes, person aged more the 80 has 9.3% change of fatal sickenes, etc.

 #### Infection variables